git-steven/git-steven.github.io/_posts/2024-03-29-fast-api-with-jwt.md

 async def verify_jwt(authorization: Annotated[str | None, Header()] = None) -> None:
     """
     Verify the JWT in the authorization header.
-A 401 status code is sent back if it is not present, malformed, or does not contain the corrrect apiKey.
+A 401 status code is sent back if it is not present, malformed, or does not contain the correct apiKey.
     :param authorization: The authorization header
     :return: None
     :raises HTTPException: Results in a 404 with error message if something goes wrong